thingsboard/thingsboard.github.io/_includes/docs/mobile/getting-started.md

 ## Step 4.
 [Optional] Configure push notifications

-Our system leverages Firebase to send notifications from ThingsBoard instances directly to mobile applications.
+Our system leverages Firebase to send notifications from ThingsBoard instance directly to mobile application.
-This setup requires each platform tenant to configure Firebase specifically for their account to begin the distribution of notifications to their mobile apps.
+This setup requires each platform tenant to configure Firebase specifically for their account to begin the distribution of notifications to their mobile app.

 ### Step 4.1 Create Firebase project